-The 4 in the middle are less ideal because you have 2 centre seats and passengers in these centre seats need to climb over their neighbour to stretch their legs or use the bathroom.
+The 4 in the middle are less ideal because you have 2 center seats and passengers in these center seats need to climb over their neighbor to stretch their legs or use the bathroom.

 I would, therefore, class all the middle seats as the worst in the cabin and of course, they don’t have a view either!